 Baby development:

-• Neural development progresses, with the ectodermiXAn outermost layer of tissues in a developing embryo that develops into the nervous system, skin, and other vital organs forming the neural tube, which further develops into the spinal cord and the brain.
+- Neural development progresses, with the ectodermiAn outermost layer of tissues in a developing embryo that develops into the nervous system, skin, and other vital organs forming the neural tube, which further develops into the spinal cord and the brain.

-How you will feel: Vaginal discharge, fatigue, lightheadedness, constipation, food cravings, frequent urination, tender breasts are a few symptoms you may experience during this week.
+How you will feel: Fatigue, lightheadedness, constipation, food cravings, frequent urination, tender breasts, and vaginal discharge during pregnancy are a few symptoms you may experience during this week.

 Week 6